Mike Tyson vs. Buster Mathis Jr.: Background

 Mike Tyson had returned to boxing after a three-year prison stint with an 89-second victory over Peter McNeeley.
-After his victory, Tyson's rank as the number one ranked heavyweight was restored by the three major boxing organizations (the WBA, WBC and International Boxing Federation).
-Before he would fight for one of the three World Heavyweight titles, he would first partake in second comeback fight.
+After his victory, Tyson's rank as the number one ranked heavyweight was restored by two of the three major boxing organizations (the WBA and WBC).
+Before he would fight for one of the three World Heavyweight titles, he would first partake in a second comeback fight.

 Only days after his victory over McNeeley, it was announced that he would face the undefeated but virtually unknown Buster Mathis Jr. on November 4, 1995 at the MGM Grand Arena.
 The bout was originally scheduled to go up against the highly anticipated rubber match between Riddick Bowe and Evander Holyfield on pay-per-view, with Tyson–Mathis to be aired on Showtime, while Bowe–Holyfield would be broadcast on rival HBO.
 However, on September 14, Tyson promoter Don King would stun the boxing world by announcing that the Tyson–Mathis match would instead be broadcast for free on Fox.

 Three weeks before the fight, Tyson suffered a broken thumb, but did not announce it until November 1, three days before the fight.
 In a press conference at the MGM Grand, Tyson announced the cancellation of the fight because of the injury.
 Then, on November 22, it was announced that the bout had been moved to Atlantic City with a December 16 date in place and that Showtime would air the fight instead of Fox.

 Plans were changed after New Jersey gaming authorities ruled against having the fight in Atlantic City because Don King had been under suspension in New Jersey since 1994 because of legal troubles.
 On November 30, Philadelphia's CoreStates Spectrum was announced to host the fight with Fox regaining the rights to air it.
+The FOX telecast only broadcast the Tyson bout and the Norris vs. Vaden undercard bout, although other broadcasters did show at least the Daniels vs. Vásquez and the Tucker vs. Akinwande bouts.

+Mathis was a 25 to 1 underdog to win.

+The fights

+Undercard

+On the undercard there were wins for former champion John David Jackson, welterweight contender Oba Carr and middleweight contender Keith Holmes.

+Tucker vs. Akinwande

+The first of the featured bouts saw former IBF heavyweight champion Tony Tucker (ranked WBA:4th, WBC:5th & IBF 11th) face unbeaten contender Henry Akinwande (ranked WBA:3rd, WBC:4th & IBF 7th).

+Tucker was coming off a retirement loss to Bruce Seldon in his second attempt to regain a portion of the heavyweight title, in which he had fractured his eye socket and was hoping for a rematch.